8,114 Shares in Canadian Pacific Kansas City Limited (NYSE:CP) Acquired by Waycross Investment Management Co

 Waycross Investment Management Co purchased a new position in Canadian Pacific Kansas City Limited (NYSE:CP – Get Rating) (TSE:CP) during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
 The firm purchased 8,114 shares of the transportation company’s stock, valued at approximately $605,000.

-Several other hedge funds have also made changes to their positions in the stock.
-BDO Wealth Advisors LLC increased its position in Canadian Pacific Kansas City by 928.6% in the 4th quarter.
-BDO Wealth Advisors LLC now owns 360 shares of the transportation company’s stock valued at $27,000 after acquiring an additional 325 shares during the period.
+Other hedge funds have also made changes to their positions in the company.
+BDO Wealth Advisors LLC lifted its holdings in shares of Canadian Pacific Kansas City by 928.6% in the 4th quarter.
+BDO Wealth Advisors LLC now owns 360 shares of the transportation company’s stock worth $27,000 after purchasing an additional 325 shares during the last quarter.
 Romano Brothers AND Company acquired a new stake in Canadian Pacific Kansas City in the 4th quarter valued at approximately $29,000.
 Kayne Anderson Rudnick Investment Management LLC acquired a new stake in Canadian Pacific Kansas City in the 3rd quarter valued at approximately $29,000.
 WJ Interests LLC acquired a new stake in Canadian Pacific Kansas City in the 4th quarter valued at approximately $43,000.
 Finally, Guardian Wealth Advisors LLC acquired a new stake in Canadian Pacific Kansas City in the 3rd quarter valued at approximately $50,000.
 Institutional investors own 72.31% of the company’s stock.

 Analyst Ratings Changes

 Several analysts recently commented on the company.
 CIBC lowered their target price on Canadian Pacific Kansas City from C$128.00 to C$125.00 in a research report on Wednesday, February 1st.
+Scotiabank upgraded Canadian Pacific Kansas City from a “sector perform” rating to a “sector outperform” rating in a research report on Wednesday, March 15th.
 Wells Fargo & Company raised their target price on Canadian Pacific Kansas City from $85.00 to $90.00 and gave the company an “overweight” rating in a research report on Wednesday, February 1st.
-Barclays lowered their target price on Canadian Pacific Kansas City from $90.00 to $89.00 and set an “overweight” rating on the stock in a research report on Wednesday, April 12th.
-Stifel Nicolaus lowered their price target on Canadian Pacific Kansas City from $78.00 to $75.00 in a research report on Tuesday, April 18th.
-Finally, StockNews.com started coverage on Canadian Pacific Kansas City in a research report on Thursday, March 16th.
+StockNews.com started coverage on Canadian Pacific Kansas City in a research report on Thursday, March 16th.
 They set a “hold” rating on the stock.
+Finally, Barclays lowered their price target on Canadian Pacific Kansas City from $90.00 to $89.00 and set an “overweight” rating on the stock in a research report on Wednesday, April 12th.
 Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $89.21.

 Canadian Pacific Kansas City Price Performance